awwwdev/portfolio-astro/src/content/blog/better-than-learning-roadmap.md

 ---
-title: 'Introducing My "Learning Maps"'
+title: 'Introducing My Learning Maps'
-subtitle: 'and why they're better than learning'
+subtitle: 'And why they are better than learning'
-date: 2023-07-23
+date:  2023-04-15
 ---

 Learning Roadmaps are common in software enginering, Since they are so many subjects and mini-subject to learn (or have an idea about).